Start planning your next getaway to the Louisiana Northshore with a copy of our latest visitor inspiration guide!Request Yours Now

 The 31-mile rails-to-trails conservancy project is the first in Louisiana and connects five of the Northshore’s lovely communities: Covington, Abita Springs, Mandeville, Lacombe, and Slidell.
 Trailheads along the way provide restrooms and are host to community events.
 In 2017, the Tammany Trace was inducted into the Rails-to-Trails Hall of Fame.

 Meander two miles of trails and walkways, including a historic botanical garden with hundreds of flowering camellias and azaleas at the Bayou Lacombe Center, located on the Big Branch Marsh National Wildlife Refuge.
-At the visitors center, kids enjoy hands-on learning activities & interpretive exhibits.
-Ask for a Junior Ranger kit, and confirm hours before you go.
-Closed Sundays.
+When open, the visitors center offers hands-on learning activities & interpretive exhibits for kids.
+Call before you go to confirm open hours, and ask for a Junior Ranger kit!

 Family-owned and operated since 1876, this gem is located in downtown Covington.
 The fascinating General Store offers anything and everything you could want, and houses a free museum with hundreds of items from the past, including a 20-foot-long cypress dugout boat, cast iron casket, old farming tools, and much more.

 Free concert series featuring talented Louisiana musicians are held in Autumn and Spring all around St. Tammany.
-Not to miss: Mandeville Live! at the Mandeville Trailhead, the Rockin’ the Rails and Sunset at the Landing concerts in Covington, and Bayou Jam in Slidell.
-For a complete listing of concerts, check out our event listings.
+Catch live music happening every weekend at many local restaurants, bars and farmers markets too.
+For a complete listing of concerts and live music, check out our event listings.

 St. Tammany is known for water recreation and maritime culture.
 So bring your own canoe, kayak even SUP, and enjoy Bayous Cane, Castine, or Lacombe.
 Or, go boating on the Tchefuncte and Bogue Falaya rivers and of course, lovely Lake Pontchartrain.
 You can find launch sites here.